Train Boarding Process

 The boarding process is very easy, but does vary from station to station.
 Here are some tips to help on your journey, beginning with what you need to know about boarding your train.

-At Washington, DC, Philadelphia - 30th Street Station, New York - Penn Station, Boston - South Station, Chicago and Albany, we invite select passengers to move from the waiting area to the platform first.
+At Boston - South Station and Albany, we invite select passengers to move from the waiting area to the platform first.
 If you're in one of these groups, we'll need to verify your eligibility for early boarding, so be sure to have your eTicket open on your device screen or printed ticket handy while waiting to board.